3mdeb/news-and-ideas/blog/content/post/2020-09-08-raspberrypi_docker.md

 ### What is Docker?

-Docker open source project helping developers to create, deploy, and run applications a lot easier by concept named 'containers.'
+Docker is an open source project helping developers that helps to create, deploy, and run applications in a much simpler way by operating on so-called containers.
-They are lightweight execution environments sharing operating system kernel.
+They are lightweight execution environments that share operating system kernel.
-Except for this case they are running in isolation.
-Containers allow us to package up libraries, dependencies, etc. in one place.
+Except for sharing system kernel, containers are running in isolation with each other.
+Containers allow us to store libraries, dependencies, etc. in one place.
 By that, we can assume that the application will run on any other device without worries of possible customized settings of this particular machine.

 ___